 Americans spend over 2 billion dollars in Halloween candy each year.
 Wow, that’s really frightening.
 Is this really the kind of behavior we want to teach our children?
 I don’t think so.

 Find alternatives for your children, like having your own Halloween party and serving just a few healthy treats.
-Instead of candy, you can give away cool looking pencils or erasers, trail mix without sugar added, raisins, apples, granola bars without sugar added or pumpkin seeds.
-Use your imagination and I’m sure you can come up with some ideas of your own.
-Read my post from last year that has a lot more great ideas for healthy snacks:
+Going on a hayride or visiting a haunted house.
+Instead of candy, you can give away cool looking pencils or erasers, trail mix without sugar added, raisins, apples, dates, pumpkin seeds, or beef jerky.

 Don’t feel guilty for protecting your children.
 You will be teaching them to engage in healthy eating habits and encouraging a value system that will benefit their emotional and physical health — two of the greatest treats we can give our children.